Maximizing the effectiveness of cover crop rolling/crimping for improved weed suppression in no-till organic systems

 Materials and methods:

-The effect of cover crop rolling/crimping patterns on two high-value cash crops (sweetcorn and hemp) will be studied from 2023 to 2025 (2 years) through nesting research plots in two USDA plant hardiness zones (5b and 6a): Rodale Institute, Kutztown, PA (6a), and Rodale Institute-Pocono Organic Center, Long Pond, PA (5b).
-Both hemp and sweetcorn can be grown in these locations with relatively shorter growing degree days than common row crops like soybean and grain corn, which would provide a longer cover crop window for even continuous hemp or sweetcorn production.
+Field research exploring the effect of cover crop rolling/crimping patterns on two high-value cash crops (sweetcorn and hemp) has been started through nesting research plots in two USDA plant hardiness zones: Rodale Institute, Kutztown, PA (6a), and Rodale Institute-Pocono Organic Center, Long Pond, PA (5b) since 2023.
+Both hemp and sweetcorn can be grown in these locations with shorter growing degree days than common row crops like soybean and grain corn, which would provide a longer cover crop window for even continuous hemp or sweetcorn production.
 This will enhance adoption likelihood and promote specialty crop production in organic systems.

-4. Data Analysis and Presentation of Results: All statistical analyses will be performed in R version 3.6.1 (R Core Team, 2020).
+All statistical analyses will be performed in R version 3.6.1 (R Core Team, 2020).
 Weed data will be arcsine (√Y) transformed to satisfy the assumptions of normality and homoscedasticity.
-Analysis of variance (ANOVA) will test variance within crop yield, yield attributes, allelochemicals, weed density & biomass, seedbank density, and species richness & diversity at α=0.5.
+Analysis of variance (ANOVA) will test variance within crop yield, yield attributes, allelochemicals, weed density & biomass, seedbank density, and species richness and diversity at α=0.5.
 LSD will separate the means at α=0.5.
 Cover crops, rolling patterns, and the interaction between the factors will treat as fixed effects and replicate as random effect.
 Nonmetric multidimensional scaling (NMDS) ordination biplots will be used to determine degree of similarity between weed communities and second-order stochastic dominance to assess crop-weed risks (Nichols et al., 2020).
-At least two sets of results will be published in peer-reviewed journals.
-Results will be presented at ASA-CSSA-SSSA, WSSA, and regional conferences.

 Research results and discussion: